mohatomohatomohatomohatomohatomoha/abstraction-search-dev/README.md

 The fifth instruction is to choose an initial guess for the optimal path.
 Iteration of the Newton-Raphson method repeatedly applies a re-correction vector to the path until the path approaches a critical point of the line integral functional, whether it be a local minimum, maximum, or a saddle point.
 Let $\delta$ be the number of times the Newton-Raphson method is iterated.
 For $\delta$ to be acceptable, the optimal path or a near-optimal path must be found in a reasonable amount of time.
 Tuning $\delta$ is necessary depending on the complexity of the environment or the accuracy needed.

 At this point in the algorithm, a near-optimal/optimal path is found with some confidence.
-The confidence function can be estimated via
+The confidence function can be estimated as
 $\mathcal{C}(\mathcal{S}(x_1,\dots,x_n)) \approx \frac{\mathcal{A}(\delta,\beta)}{2^{(\beta-\xi)} -(\beta-\xi)-1}$
 where $\beta$ is the number of objects, $\xi$ is the number of overlapping objects, and $\mathcal{A(\delta, \beta)}$ is the average number of fully-converged paths discovered from running the Newton-Raphson method out of $\beta$ total objects after $\delta$ iterations.
 This confidence score is not guaranteed to work for all possible scalar fields that can be defined as $\mathcal{S}$, however it is a decent heuristic for estimating the chances that the optimal path is found.
 The estimated bounds of $\mathcal{C}$ is $\mathcal{C}\in[0,1)$ for $\beta\in\mathbb{Z^+}$ and $\delta\ge0,\delta\in\mathbb{Z}$, giving us an upper bound for $\mathcal{A}(\delta,\beta)$ being $2^{(\beta-\xi)} -(\beta-\xi)-1$.